ciroreed/krasny/README.md

 In browser as script.

-> place the script after jquery and underscore.
+> place the script after jquery and ejs.
 Then follow the guide.

 As npm package in node or using browserify: